Study reveals that market-ready beef cattle maintain meat quality on low-input diets for as long as 60 days

 A new study led by the Virginia Tech's College of Agriculture and Life Sciences reveals that market-ready steers can maintain meat quality and yield even when fed lower-cost, low-input maintenance diets for longer periods than previously understood.

-The finding is especially useful to cattle producers and feedlot operators during times of market unpredictability and processing slowdowns such as th . . .
+The finding is especially useful to cattle producers and feedlot operators during times of market unpredictability and processing slowdowns such . . .

 A new study led by the Virginia Tech's College of Agriculture and Life Sciences reveals that market-ready steers can maintain meat quality and yield even when fed lower-cost, low-input maintenance diets for longer periods than previously understood.

-The finding is especially useful to cattle producers and feedlot operators during times of market unpredictability and processing slowdowns such as th . . .
+The finding is especially useful to cattle producers and feedlot operators during times of market unpredictability and processing slowdowns such . . .